 Perhaps, to some of you, that sounds heartless.
 Burnout was a large part of that.
 I had no energy left to care for fifty strangers a continent away.
 Were it not for instant communication, I might never have known it happened.
 Even in my attempt to ignore the issue, though, a few trends stood out.
 People wanted someone to blame.
 Religion.
 America.
 Homosexuality.

-At the same time, America’s keyboards raged about the so-called ineptitude of a mother who’s son fell into a gorilla pen, and now do the same for parents who lost their child to a deadly reptile at a theme park.
+At the same time, America’s keyboards raged about the so-called ineptitude of a mother whose son fell into a gorilla pen and now do the same for parents who lost their child to a deadly reptile at a theme park.